 Additionally, try to start any outdoor exercises from your front door rather than drive to a park or track.
 Follow the safety guidelines mentioned above if you do decide to venture out of your neighborhood.

 Maintaining a consistent workout routine is a great way to take care of yourself from a health perspective.
-Be sure to consider appropriate insurance coverage for you and your loved ones, including an auto policy from GEICO–get a free no-obligation quote today.

 Please consult your physician before starting a new workout regimen.